 Discard: This lets you put a card that is not in play or has just been scored into the discard pile.
-It comes from your hand unless it says otherwise.
+It comes from your hand unless it says otherwise extra card during the Play Cards phase, you may play it later in the phase unless it refers to a specific card, or it was given by a Special ability.
+Extra cards are optional.

-Extra: An extra minion or action is one that is not counted against vour normal limit of one per type per turn.
+Extra: An extra minion or action is one that is not counted against your normal limit of one per type per turn.
 You may always play it immediately.
-If an ability gives you an extra card during the
+If an ability gives you an